Birth date: July 23, 1936

 March 1, 2005 - Writes the majority opinion for the 5-4 ruling in Roper v.
 Simmons stating that executing killers who were under age 18 when they committed their crimes is unconstitutional.

 April 18, 2007 - Voting with the conservatives in the 5-4 decision in Gonzales v.
-Carhart, Justice Kennedy writes the majority opinion to uphold the nationwide ban on partial birth abortions.
+Carhart, Kennedy writes the majority opinion to uphold the nationwide ban on partial birth abortions.

 June 25, 2012 - Writes the opinion of the court in Arizona v.
 United States, overturning three sections of Arizona’s 2010 immigration law.